emberjs/website/docs/megadocs.md

 });

 MyApp.country = SC.Object.create({
-  // Ending a property with 'Binding' tells SproutCore to
+  // Ending a property with 'Binding' tells Ember to
   // create a binding to the presidentName property.
   presidentNameBinding: 'MyApp.president.name'
 });